Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Introduction

+Furthermore, we provide numerical simulations in two dimensions for three different payoff functions.
+To that end, we developed a package we named \texttt{qfinance} within the \texttt{Qiskit} framework tailored to price continuous piecewise affine options with respect to the Black-Scholes model.
+Moreover, we discuss the potential extension of the numerical simulations to arbitrary space dimension.

 The rest of this paper is organized as follows.
-In Section~\ref{sec:SettingMainResults}, we introduce the main setting of this paper, outline the steps of our algorithm, and state our main theorem, as well as provide a detailed discussion of our complexity analysis.
+In Section~\ref{sec:SettingMainResults}, we introduce the main setting of this paper, present our algorithm, and state our main theorem, as well as provide a detailed discussion of our complexity analysis.
+In Section~\ref{sec: numerics} we present our numerical simulations in two space dimensions as well as discuss their potential extension to higher dimensions.
 In Section~\ref{sec:quantum_circuits}, we introduce and analyze all relevant quantum circuits we need in our quantum Monte Carlo algorithm.
 In Section~\ref{section: error estimates}, we provide a detailed error analysis of the steps of our algorithm outlined in Section~\ref{section: outline of algorithm}.
 Finally, in Section~\ref{sec:AlgoandProof}, we provide the proof of Theorem~\ref{main theorem}. \\